 the other applicant over the advance designees.
 For example, John advance designated

-his son as AD1, his eldest daughter as AD2, and his brother as AD3.
-Five years later,
+their son as AD1, their eldest daughter as AD2, and their brother as AD3.
+Five years

-John became incapable and decided to move in with his niece who lives in a different
+later, John became incapable and decided to move in with their niece who lives in

-the niece over the advance designees even if they are all suitable.
-The appointment
+we will select the niece over the advance designees even if they are all suitable.